iterative/dvc.org/static/docs/commands-reference/import.md

 will mimic an updated external data source.

-To make it easy to experiment with this, let us use a local directory as our remote data store.
+To make it easy to experiment with this, let us use a local directory as our remote data location.
 In real life the data file will probably be on a remote server, of course.
 Run these commands:

 ```dvc